joramwessels/lighthouse2/lib/PathFinding/README.md

 ## Backlog

 #### NavMeshBuilder
-* BUG: OMCs are part of dtNavMesh but can't be traversed by agent ❗
-* BUG: flags/areas are gone after refresh navigator ❗
-* give builder closure that automatically annotates polygons based on parameters (`CreateDetourData`)
+* permanent flags/area saving in `GetPolyMeshIndexFromPolyRef` ❗
 * navmesh pruning
     * apply vert changes to `m_pmesh` (or `m_dmesh` for detail verts)
-    * save/load `m_pmesh` and `m_dmesh` to allow editing of loaded projects
+    * save/load `m_pmesh`, `m_dmesh`, and OMCs to allow editing of loaded projects

 #### NavMeshNavigator / Agent
+* BUG: when on OMC, path update identifies poly beneath as current poly
 * BUG: when close to unreachable goal above the agent, path update plans vertical path
     * Project movement impulse on navmesh floor to prevent flying?
         * Or is that up to the physics?